Zenitugo/microservice-app-CD/documentation.md

 ## ACCESSING ARGOCD DASHBOARD
 The argocd-server had a cluster ip so the service type was changed to a loadbalancer.
 This was done by:
+- running the command `kubectl get all -n argocd`
 - editing argocd server: `kubectl edit svc argocd-server -n argocd`
 - changing the type to **LoadBalancer**
 - running `kubectl get svc -n argocd`